Coming in Season 2018!

 The lecture continues to detail how Donald Trump embarked on a series of fascinating negotiations, which culminated in his buying the estate.
 During the late 80s and early 90s, the property went through a period where several options for its future were, yet- again, explored.
 Many of these creative choices would have destroyed Mar-a-Lago’s special character.
 In the end the mansion was turned into a private club, and since then a beach club and ballroom have been tastefully added, which in no significant way altered Mrs. Post’s design.

-In 2016 Mrs. Post’s dream of creating a Winter Whitehouse came to pass when Donald Trump became President of the United States.
-Mar-a-Lago’s only alteration since becoming the President’s home, is a Landmark Commission approved addition of a helicopter pad, to accommodate the presidential helicopter: Marine One.
+In 2016 Mrs. Post’s dream of creating a Winter White House came to pass when Donald Trump became President of the United States.
+Mar-a-Lago’s only alteration since becoming the 45th President’s home, is a Landmark Commission approved addition of a helicopter pad, to accommodate the presidential helicopter: Marine One.

-Due to the eight visits President Trump made to his self-admitted sanctuary, during the winter of 2017, Mar-a-Lago has become the focus of both national and international politics.
-These well-televised events have also created local traffic and organizational challenges, and protests both in support of and against President Trump.
+Due to the eight visits President Trump made to his self-admitted sanctuary, during the winter of 2017, Mar-a-Lago has become the focus of both national and international attention and curiosity.
+The well-televised events aired when the President is in residence, have also created local traffic and organizational challenges, and protests both in support of and against President Trump.

 This is a historical lecture, not a political one.